literal-io/literal/README.md

 ## Architecture

 Literal is a client for the [W3C Web Annotation Data Model](https://www.w3.org/TR/annotation-model/), and uses this model for all data storage and transmission.
-A closed-source GraphQL API implementing this data model is used for data persistance, though in the future alternate APIs (including local-only APIs) may be supported.
+A closed-source GraphQL API implementing this data model is used for data persistance, though in the future alternate APIs (including local-only APIs: see [#123](https://github.com/literal-io/literal/issues/123)) may be supported.
 There are some application specific extensions to the model that are annotated appropriately, but the intent is to hew as close as possible to the original specification.

 ## Philosophy